CNRS-DSI-Dev/dashboard/README.md

 Stats may be filtered by group.
 In this last case, standard variations are not provided.

 You must set the group list - on admin page - if you want to activate stats by group, and if so, for which groups.
 These groups will be used by cron job.
-The group list filter box on dashboard page is built from what is present in database for the choosed time range.
+The group list filter box on dashboard page is built from what is present in database for the chosen time range.

 ## JSON API